RETR0-OS/RETR0-OS/README.md

 As a dedicated student and leader, I've had the opportunity to:

 ## Some Of My Works
-🏎️ build an autonomous car that navigates a maze using Lego Mindstorms EV3 and Matlab with FSE @ ASU<br>
+🏎️ Built an autonomous car that navigates a maze using Lego Mindstorms EV3 and Matlab with FSE @ ASU<br>
 💻 Develop full-stack applications, including an e-commerce platform and a VR exposure therapy application, showcasing my skills in Python, Django, Unity, and various web technologies.<br>
 🤖 Create ARPA, an intelligent text-based desktop assistant, demonstrating my interest in AI and natural language processing.<br>
 💪 Building an AR workout application with EPICS @ ASU to help users keep good form in all their workouts an prevent injuries.<br>